VTAAC Co-Chairs

 Hanna Snyder (she/her)

 I care deeply about Vermont and the health and well-being of Vermonters.
-I hope to keep building community and connecting with neighbors to reduce the burden of cancer in Vermont.
+I look forward to continuing to build community and connect with neighbors to reduce the burden of cancer in Vermont.